AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 ## Adding CQL Libraries

 This service is packaged with the [Statin Use for Primary Prevention of CVD in Adults](https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults) and [CMS’s Million Hearts® Model Longitudinal ASCVD Risk Assessment Tool for Baseline 10-Year ASCVD Risk](https://cds.ahrq.gov/cdsconnect/artifact/cmss-million-heartsr-model-longitudinal-ascvd-risk-assessment-tool-baseline-10) CQL libraries.
-You can find their ELM JSON files in subfolders of the _localRepository_ folder.
+You can find their ELM JSON files in subfolders of the _config/libraries_ folder.

 To add other CQL libraries, you must first [translate them to ELM JSON](https://github.com/cqframework/clinical_quality_language/tree/master/Src/java).
-You can then add their ELM JSON (and the ELM JSON of any dependencies) to the _localRepository_ folder or any subfolder within it.
+You can then add their ELM JSON (and the ELM JSON of any dependencies) to the _config/libraries_ folder or any subfolder within it.

 _NOTE: The CQL Services only support the FHIR 1.0.2 data model.
 They will not work with CQL that uses any other data models._

 ## Adding CQL Hooks

 This service is packaged with example [Statin Use for Primary Prevention of CVD in Adults](https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults) and [CMS’s Million Hearts® Model Longitudinal ASCVD Risk Assessment Tool for Baseline 10-Year ASCVD Risk](https://cds.ahrq.gov/cdsconnect/artifact/cmss-million-heartsr-model-longitudinal-ascvd-risk-assessment-tool-baseline-10) CQL Hooks.
-You can find the hook configs in the _localHooks_ folder.
+You can find the hook configs in the _config/hooks_ folder.
 Note that they require the corresponding ELM JSON files in the _localRepsitory_ folder.

-To add other CQL Hooks, add a configuration file for them in the _localHooks_ folder, and add their ELM JSON to the _localRepository_ folder, as described in the above section.
+To add other CQL Hooks, add a configuration file for them in the _config/hooks_ folder, and add their ELM JSON to the _config/libraries_ folder, as described in the above section.

 ### CQL Hooks Config